Using Containers on HPC Resources

 apptainer shell tensorflow_2.7.1.sif

-• Now we are in the container, we can run python with TF!
+• Now we are in the container, we can run python with TensorFlow!

 python3 tf-example.py